-Tell Me Why Accessibility Report
+Me Why

-We've documented 23 accessibility features for Tell Me Why in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.

 Tell Me Why is a narrative game following the story of twins Tyler and Alyson Ronan, as they unravel the truth about their childhood and why they were separated.
 It's a story about the impact of families and the lengths we go to make them right.

-Accessibility Notes
+NotesAccessibility Notes

 All of the dialog and cinematics in Tell Me Why are fully-voiced with large, clear, high-contrast subtitle and closed captioning options available.
-However, some of the puzzles in the game involve the Book of Goblins. which has very small text that is extremely hard to read due to the size and artistic design.
+However, some of the puzzles in the game involve the Book of Goblins, which has very small text that is extremely hard to read due to the size and artistic design.
 There is a "read" option that makes a text box appear for each page with that you can scroll through, and while this increases legibility significantly the text is still smaller than the rest of the game and not adjustable.
 There is an option to turn on a Dyslexia-Friendly font.

-Game Details
+DetailsGame Details

 Release Date: 27/08/2020

-Platforms: PC and Xbox One
+Out Now: PC and Xbox One

 Players: 1